ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 An implementation MUST provide a way to periodically check for OTrP policy changes.
 This can be done in any implementation-specific manner, such as:

-A) The TEEP Broker might call into the TEEP Agent at an interval previously specified by the TEEP Agent.
+A) The OTrP/HTTP Client might call into the TEEP Agent at an interval previously specified by the TEEP Agent.
-   This approach requires that the TEEP Broker be capable of running a periodic timer.
+   This approach requires that the OTrP/HTTP Client be capable of running a periodic timer.

-B) The TEEP Broker might be informed when an existing TA is invoked, and call into the TEEP Agent if more time has passed than was previously specified by the TEEP Agent.
+B) The OTrP/HTTP Client might be informed when an existing TA is invoked, and call into the TEEP Agent if more time has passed than was previously specified by the TEEP Agent.
 This approach allows the device to go to sleep for a potentially long period of time.

-C) The TEEP Broker might be informed when any attestation attempt determines that the device is out of compliance, and call into the TEEP Agent to remediate.
+C) The OTrP/HTTP Client might be informed when any attestation attempt determines that the device is out of compliance, and call into the TEEP Agent to remediate.

-The TEEP Broker informs the TEEP Agent by invoking an appropriate "RequestPolicyCheck" API.
+The OTrP/HTTP Client informs the TEEP Agent by invoking an appropriate "RequestPolicyCheck" API.
 The TEEP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
 Processing then continues as specified in {{client-start}}.

 ## Error handling

-If any local error occurs where the TEEP Broker cannot get a message buffer (empty or not) back from the TEEP Agent, the TEEP Broker deletes its session state, and informs its client (e.g., the application installer) of a failure.
+If any local error occurs where the OTrP/HTTP Client cannot get a message buffer (empty or not) back from the TEEP Agent, the OTrP/HTTP Client deletes its session state, and informs its client (e.g., the application installer) of a failure.

-If any HTTP request results in an HTTP error response or a lower layer error (e.g., network unreachable), the TEEP Broker calls the TEEP Agent's "ProcessError" API, and then deletes its session state and informs its client of a failure.
+If any HTTP request results in an HTTP error response or a lower layer error (e.g., network unreachable), the OTrP/HTTP Client calls the TEEP Agent's "ProcessError" API, and then deletes its session state and informs its client of a failure.

-# TAM Broker Behavior
+# OTrP/HTTP Server Behavior

 ## Receiving an HTTP POST request

-When an HTTP POST request is received with an empty body, the TAM Broker invokes the TAM's "ProcessConnect" API.
+When an HTTP POST request is received with an empty body, the OTrP/HTTP Server invokes the TAM's "ProcessConnect" API.
 The TAM will then pass back a (possibly empty) message buffer.

-When an HTTP POST request is received with a non-empty body, the TAM Broker calls the TAM's "ProcessOTrPMessage" API to pass it the request body.
+When an HTTP POST request is received with a non-empty body, the OTrP/HTTP Server calls the TAM's "ProcessOTrPMessage" API to pass it the request body.
 The TAM will then pass back a (possibly empty) message buffer.

 ## Getting an empty buffer back from the TAM

-If the TAM passes back an empty buffer, the TAM Broker sends a successful (2xx) response with no body.
+If the TAM passes back an empty buffer, the OTrP/HTTP Server sends a successful (2xx) response with no body.

 ## Getting a message buffer from the TAM

-If the TAM passes back a non-empty buffer, the TAM Broker generates a successful (2xx) response with a Content-Type header with the OTrP media type in use, and with the message buffer as the body.
+If the TAM passes back a non-empty buffer, the OTrP/HTTP Server generates a successful (2xx) response with a Content-Type header with the OTrP media type in use, and with the message buffer as the body.

 ## Error handling

-If any error occurs where the TAM Broker cannot get a message buffer (empty or not) back from the TAM, the TAM Broker generates an appropriate HTTP error response.
+If any error occurs where the OTrP/HTTP Server cannot get a message buffer (empty or not) back from the TAM, the OTrP/HTTP Server generates an appropriate HTTP error response.

 # Sample message flow